sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 {{< compare before="map_2026_before.svg" after="map_2026.svg" caption="World (before and after adding BGP data)." >}}

 In earlier versions, visibility depended heavily on registered Internet Exchange Points.
 That highlighted the traditional coastal hubs and major peering metros.
-But once routing table data was incorporated, additional cities began to “light up.”
+But once routing table data was incorporated, the map revealed cities without major IXPs.
 These are places with substantial address space and large originating networks, even if they do not host a major public exchange.
-This is most noticeable in India, Japan, China, Indonesia and further out from major hubs in the EU and United States.
+This is most noticeable in India, Japan, China, Indonesia, and in secondary metros beyond traditional hubs in the EU and United States.

 {{< compare before="us_before.svg" after="us_after.svg" caption="United States on the map (before and after adding BGP data)." >}}